·

 Tips for Hiking in Kauai

-- Wear proper footwear.
-Crossing streams is quite common so we recommend either wearing waterproof boots or trail shoes that can drain quickly.
+• Wear proper footwear.
+Stream crossings are common on many trails, so we recommend wearing either waterproof hiking boots or trail shoes designed to drain and dry quickly.

 Hanakapiai Falls Trail